-Measurable usage: 75 TLDs hosted as secondary
+Measurable usage: 76 TLDs hosted as secondary

-The RIPE NCC offers a secondary name service to the other RIRs, along with some country code top-level domain (ccTLD) operators, who are in the start-up phase of their operations.
+The RIPE NCC offers a free secondary name service to the other RIRs, along with 76 country code top-level domain (ccTLD) operators who are in the start-up phase of their operations.
 The RIPE NCC no longer provides this service to well-established ccTLDs.

 In 2014, the RIPE NCC approached the RIPE community for input on documenting the requirements and policies for providing such services.
 The community has provided feedback and the guidelines have been published.
-In 2015, RIPE NCC will follow those guidelines as the process for running this service.
+In 2016, the RIPE NCC will follow those guidelines as the process for running this service.